Relational Database

 Google Cloud Storage

 The Google Cloud Storage backend can be configured to serve state from a single bucket from a target Google Cloud Storage account.
+The following is an example of how to configure Flipt to leverage this backend type:In addition to these Flipt configuration parameters, valid credentials will

-In addition to these Flipt configuration parameters, valid credentials will also be required for Flipt to authenticate with the target object store.
+also be required for Flipt to authenticate with the target object store.

 OCI